NU-CUCIS/FuzzyXRDClustering/README.md

 ## Developer Team

-The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.
+The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department, and K. V. L. V. Narayanachari from the <a href="http://bedzyk.mccormick.northwestern.edu">Bedzyk Research group</a> at the Department of Materials Science and Engineering at Northwestern University.

 ## Publications